tomcam/spectre-book/grid.md

 ## A grid has 12 columns

-A grid can be made up to 12 columns wide.
+A grid is made up of 12 equidistant columns.
 These columns expand to fill the `container` div that encloses them.

+You can designate a `column` div with a column width.
+If it's given the name `col-1` the div is 1/12 of the grid wide.
+If it's given the name `col-6' the div is half the width of the grid, and `col-12` means full grid with.

-Here's the skeleton of a blog page template that fills 4 columns on the left for a sidebar, and 8 columns to the right for the client (article) area of the blog.
+Here's the skeleton of
+a blog page template that fills 4 columns on the left for a sidebar, and 8 columns to the right for the client (article) area of the blog.

+It's best for the total number of columns

 ```html
 <!doctype html>